deaghean/omnifocus-themes/README.md

 # [San Francisco Light Theme, No Grid](https://raw.githubusercontent.com/deaghean/omnifocus-themes/master/San%20Francisco%20Light%20-%20No%20Grid.ofocus-style)

 This theme is a variation of San Francisco Light that removes grid lines, and adds space between projects and folders.

-The changes consist of:

-- Lots of font size and spacing adjustments.
-- Overdue tasks appear in red.
-- Links appear in black.
-- In the custom columns layout, placeholder text is hidden unless you hover over the column.

 [Download Theme](https://raw.githubusercontent.com/deaghean/omnifocus-themes/master/San%20Francisco%20Light%20-%20No%20Grid.ofocus-style)